jpoiret/coq/README.md

 ### Nix setup

-Rocq provides a `flake.nix` file with all the necessary dependencies.
+Rocq provides a `flake.nix` and a `shell.nix` file with all the necessary dependencies.
 In order to build the project, it suffices to launch a `nix-shell` and manually execute `make world` and `make rocqide`.
-Note that the binaries one should use to navigate the code are not installed in the (non-existing) opam switch, hence when you follow the instructions in [navigating the code](#navigating-the-code), one should use the binaries built in `_build/install/default/bin`.
+Note that the binaries one should use to navigate the code are not installed in the (non-existing) opam switch.
+Consequently, when following the instructions in [navigating the code](#navigating-the-code), one should use the binaries built in `_build/install/default/bin`.

 ## Step-by-step instructions and list of claims